microsoftgraph/msgraph-training-restapi/Lab.md

     1. Go back to Visual Studio where the project is open.
     1. Open the **web.config** file.
     1. Add the following application settings to the `<appSettings>` XML element.
 You will update the `ida:AppId` & `ida:AppSecret` properties later.

-        Set the value of `ida:RedierctUri` to the value of the **SSL URL** you copied from a previous step.
+        Set the value of `ida:RedirectUri` to the value of the **SSL URL** you copied from a previous step.

           ```xml
           <add key="ida:AppId" value="ENTER_YOUR_APPLICATION_ID" />